DANSAG95/DANSAG95/README.md

   </a>

   <p>
-    Financial performance analysis of TKO, UFC and WWE using SQL and Power BI.
+    Financial performance analysis of TKO Holdings, UFC and WWE.
   </p>

   <a href="https://github.com/DANSAG95/tko-financial-analysis">